kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 Honestly, I'm mildly reluctant to dip into almost-boiling water, given how hot the sun is.
 The *Tsuboyu* hut lets steam escape through its wall gaps, like a toaster made of wood.
 It's a mild sauna inside and the water is freaking hot.
 After several failed attempts to dive my toes, we finally soak, like two potatoes in the pan.

-Before leaving the hut, I finish with cold water, which leaves a lasting freshness.
+Before leaving the steaming hut, I finish with cold water, which leaves a lasting freshness.
 My skin stays cold for a good hour or two afterwards during lunch.
 A small, wet towel wrapped strategically around my neck makes me feel like a relaxing capybara.

 <figure>
 	<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day3/IMG_0891.jpeg" loading="lazy" />